toollabs/expose-data/README.md

 expose-data
 ===========

-Expose-data exposes data not available through the usualy MediaWiki API.
+Expose-data exposes data not available through the usual MediaWiki API.
 Only fast queries are permitted.

 On tool labs: https://tools.wmflabs.org/expose-data/